bbc-frameworks/CSSP/README.md

 	);

 Notice that by using this technique you can associate multiple cssp! moduleIDs with a single `.css` file.
 Also, as an efficiency, the CSS file inclusion will only ever happen once per filepath, regardless of how many different moduleIDs are associated with that filepath.

+### Using the Default Signal ID

+In the above examples the user provided a signal ID to the the CSSP plugin by appending it after a `?` character.
+It is possible to allow the CSSP plugin to use a default signal ID however.
+The ID will be calculated by taking the given css ID and replacing all non-alphanumeric characters with a dash.
+So, for example, the following cssp requires are identical:

+    // an explicit signal ID
+    require({
+		['cssp!sparkle/elves?cssp-sparkle-elves'],
+		function() { }
+	);

+	// use the default signal ID (cssp-sparkle-elves) require({
+		['cssp!sparkle/elves'],
+		function() { }
+	);

 ## Todo